willnationsdev/deconstructing-godot/gdscript_to_cpp.md

 # v2.x is still 0
 ```

 However, every Object, Array, and Dictionary is "passed by reference".
-Different variables "reference" the same data.
+These variables create a shared "reference" to the same data during assignment.

 ```gdscript
 var n1 = Node.new()